souzajucimara/souzajucimara/README.md

 ###

-<p align="left">Hello!
-Welcome to my profile.
+<p align="left">Welcome to my profile.
 Here you will find some of my projects and contributions, reflecting my professional and academic journey to date.</p>

 ###